tpolvinen/Agri/source/luonnos.md

 Mitä nyt on tehty ja mitä seuraavaksi:
     Käytetty hieman erilaisia hakulauseita eri kantoihin niiden vaatimusten ja toimintojen mukaan.
     Tuloksena kohtuullinen määrä tieteellisiä lähteitä.
     Lähteistä pitää seuraavaksi tarkistaa onko kirjallisuuskatsauksia saturoiva tai muuten riittävä määrä.
 Katsauksia ollaan haettu erikseen vasta Google Scholarin avulla.
 Kirjoitetaan havainnot katsauksista.

+Kirjallisuuskatsausten käyttämät tietokannat:
+    Talaveran: Google Scholar, IEEE, Scopus
+    Kamilaris: IEEE, ScienceDirect, Web of Science, Google Scholar
+    Verdouw: Scopus, Google Scholar
-Lähdetään liikkeelle Talaveran kirjallisuuskatsauksesta: mitä kantoja kannattaa hakea?
-Google Scholar, IEEE, Scopus.
-Kamilaris et al. käytti IEEE, ScienceDirect, Web of Science, Google Scholar.
-Verdouw et al. käytti Scopusta, Google Scholaria "*We searched in the Scopus database for papers that on the one hand include Internet of Things or IoT in the title and on the other hand agriculture, farming or food in the title, abstract or the keywords section.
+    "*We searched in the Scopus database for papers that on the one hand include Internet of Things or IoT in the title and on the other hand agriculture, farming or food in the title, abstract or the keywords section.
 In addition, we used generic references on IoT and enabling technologies by using Google scholar especially searching for review articles that provide an overview of the application of specific enabling technologies in the agricultural domain.*"